pschaus/book_lepl1402/source/part6.rst

         Collections.sort(rows, (a, b) -> a.get(sortOnColumn).compareTo(b.get(sortOnColumn)));
     }

-As can be seen in this example, a lambda expression only specifies the name of the arguments and the body of the unique abstract method of the functional interface it implements.
+As can be seen in this example, a lambda expression only specifies the name of the arguments and the body of the single abstract method of the functional interface it implements.

 A lambda expression can only appear in a context that expects a value whose type is a functional interface.
 Once the Java compiler has determined which functional interface is expected for this context, it transparently instantiates a suitable anonymous inner class that implements the expected functional interface with the expected single method.

-Concretely, in this example, the compiler notices the construction :code:`Collections.sort(rows, lambda)`.
+Concretely, in the ``sort()`` example, the compiler notices the construction :code:`Collections.sort(rows, lambda)`.
 Because ``rows`` has type ``List<Row>``, the compiler looks for a static method in the ``Collections`` class that is named ``sort()`` and that takes as arguments a value of type ``List<Row>`` and a functional interface.
 As can be seen in the `Java documentation <https://docs.oracle.com/javase/8/docs/api/java/util/Collections.html>`_, the only matching method is :code:`Collections.sort(List<T> list, Comparator<? super T> c)`, with ``T`` corresponding to class ``Row``.
 The compiler deduces that the functional interface of interest is ``Comparator<Row>``, and it accordingly creates an anonymous inner class as follows:

 ..  code-block:: java

     private void sort() {
-        // The "Comparator<Row>" is the functional interface that matches the lambda expression Collections.sort(rows, new Comparator<Row>() {
+        // "Comparator<Row>" is the functional interface that matches the lambda expression Collections.sort(rows, new Comparator<Row>() {
             @Override
             // The name of the single abstract method and the types of the arguments
-            // are derived from the functional interface.
+            // are extracted from the functional interface.
 The name of the arguments
             // are taken from the lambda expression. public int compare(Row a, Row b) {
                 // This is the body of the lambda expression